-The Department of Transportation and Infrastructure Renewal has two seasons, a summer season for maintenance and construction, and a winter snow and ice control season
+The Department of Public Works has two seasons, a summer season for maintenance and construction, and a winter snow and ice control season

 The summer construction season begins in mid-May, typically after the Victoria Day weekend, and continues into late October.